 Mindful moment prompts are short cues for moment-by-moment, non-judgmental attention.
 They ask you to do something now, not write about how you feel later.

-A journaling prompt might ask, “What are you grateful for today?” and require a notebook, desk, and 10 minutes.
-A mindful prompt says, “Feel both feet on the floor for one breath.”
+A journaling prompt might ask, “What felt meaningful today?” and invite a page of reflection later.
+A mindful moment prompt is more immediate: “Feel the cotton sleeve at your wrist for one breath while the pickup line inches forward.”
 Different job.
 Different setting.

 A long meditation session usually lasts 20 to 30 minutes and uses a structured practice.
 Mindful moment prompts are smaller.
 They fit between opening your laptop and answering the first message.